 Carbon bikes are becoming much more reliable, and cracks are becoming much less common.
 However, carbon bikes do crack.
 This is often caused by prior damage to the frame, and sometimes manufacturing faults.
 If you notice a crack in your frame stop riding it, as carbon is well known for failing spectacularly.

-Both hot and cold temperatures should not cause any problems to carbon fiber frames.
-Carbon fiber is used in launch/reentry vehicles and also satellites where the temperatures range from superheated to near absolute zero.
-Resins commonly used in the manufacture of carbon fiber can withstand the heat of up to 220F (104.4C).
-So for every day riding temperature should not affect the strength of carbon fiber.
+Both hot and cold temperatures should not cause any problems to carbon fibre frames.
+Carbon fibre is used in launch/reentry vehicles and also satellites where the temperatures range from superheated to near absolute zero.
+Resins commonly used in the manufacture of carbon fibre can withstand heat of up to 220F (104.4C).
+So for everyday riding temperature should not affect the strength of carbon fibre.
 Just try not to let your bike fall into an active volcano!

 - Look for scratches – Hunt for scratches, or wear marks.
 Make sure to check the frame on areas that are under force, like: around the bottom bracket, headset, rear dropouts, etc. Also, check around any brake mounts or pivots.

 - The tap trick – If you find any deep scratches or areas of concern.
 Take a coin and tap gently around the area.
 A normal sound will be a ‘high pitch’ ticking sound.
 Listen for any changes in pitch/sound.
 A broken carbon frame will go from a high-pitched sound to a dull sound. you can also try pushing with your fingers to see if there is any movement or flex.

 - If in doubt – The best way to check to see if a carbon frame is cracked or damaged is with an ultrasound scan.
 This will likely cost about $100 (£60), but this is a small price to pay to avoid the frame-breaking and landing you in the hospital.

 Can a Damaged Carbon Bike Frame Be Repaired?